-The new USDA model, MyPlate, replaces the familiar “food pyramid” diagram that underwent several changes in the 19 years since it was first introduced.
+A goal of the U.S. government is to help guide adults and children to be as healthy as possible.
+“MyPlate” replaces the familiar “food pyramid” diagram that underwent several changes in the 19 years since it was first introduced.
 The MyPlate model shows the five food groups (fruits, vegetables, proteins, grains, and dairy) in a place setting.
-It is designed to be easier to understand in the context of a single meal than the more confusing pyramid.
+It is designed to be easier to understand when you think about what types of food to include in each meal that you eat.

 How Does MyPlate Work?